 noun, plural pendencies.

-In this case, not a lawsuit but a Due Process Hearing.
+In this case, it is not a lawsuit but a Due Process Hearing.

-Ugh, but I do not want to read 10 pages of legalese….what does it mean?
+Ugh, but I do not want to read ten pages of legalese….what does it mean?

 Pendency and IEP

-Well, it means that while your IEP is in dispute, the child “stays put.”
-Or as IDEA says it “the last agreed upon placement.”
+It means that while your IEP is in dispute, the child “stays put.”
+Or, as IDEA says, is “the last agreed upon placement.”

-If your child is receiving services and the district is trying to reduce/remove them, the child will continue to receive those services until the dispute is worked out.
+If your child is receiving services and the district is trying to reduce/remove them, the child will continue to receive them until the dispute is resolved.
 So, that can be a good thing.

 This can be particularly stressful if the child is in a hostile or bullying situation and the team does not agree to change/move.